apache/openwhisk-wskdeploy/tests/README.md

 ...
 ```

-Integration tests are indicated with the integration tag on the top of the file:
+Integration tests are indicated with the integration tests tag on the top of the file:
 ```
 // +build integration